segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 > info "Good to know - Device-mode destinations"
-> Segment's React Native library serves as a wrapper around the two mobile libraries for iOs and Android.
+> Segment's React Native library serves as a wrapper around the two mobile libraries for iOS and Android.
 If you plan to [bundle device-mode destinations](#packaging-destinations-using-device-mode) you must add these dependencies.

 ### iOS configuration